yonyu/rust_webassembly_project/README.md

 > cd my_proj
 >
 > npm init rust-webpack

+- Update webpack to version 5
-> npm install
+> npm install webpack@latest webpack-cli@latest webpack-dev-server@latest --save-dev

-- modify the package.json file
+- modify the package.json and webpack.config.js files

 - Start the app.
-Wait until the build is complete
+Then wait until the build is complete.
 > npm run start

 From your browser, for URL, http://localhost:8080/.